sunkitten-shash/export-to-project-folder/README.md

 [export-to-project-folder.ny](./export-to-project-folder.ny) will perform a regular "Export Audio..." command, while [export-selected-to-project-folder.ny](./export-selected-to-project-folder.ny) will export selected audio, at least in versions of Audacity that have that command.

 ## How to Use
-Download [export-to-project-folder.ny](./export-to-project-folder.ny) and install it as any other Nyquist plugin.
+Download [export-to-project-folder.ny](./export-to-project-folder.ny) or [export-selected-to-project-folder.ny](./export-selected-to-project-folder.ny) and install it as any other Nyquist plugin.

 Use the script by going into `Tools` -> `Export to project folder`.
 It should open up the normal export dialog but with the file location set to the folder of the Audacity project.